codingexplained/complete-guide-to-elasticsearch/Getting Started/sending-queries-with-curl.md

 ## Handling self signed certificates

-Elasticsearch is protected with a self signed certificate by default, which HTTP clients do not trust.
+Local deployments of Elasticsearch are protected with a self signed certificate by default, which HTTP clients do not trust.
 Sending a request will therefore fail with a certificate error.
 To fix this, we have a couple of options.
+For cloud deployments, simply skip this step.

 ### 1. Skip certificate verification